 Facilitator of innate immune signaling that promotes the production of type I interferon (IFN-alpha and IFN-beta).
 Innate immune response is triggered in response to non-CpG double- stranded DNA from viruses and bacteria delivered to the cytoplasm.
 Able to activate both NF-kappa-B and IRF3 transcription pathways to induce expression of type I interferon and exert a potent anti- viral state following expression.
 May be involved in translocon function, the translocon possibly being able to influence the induction of type I interferons.
 May be involved in transduction of apoptotic signals via its association with the major histocompatibility complex class II (MHC-II).
 Mediates death signaling via activation of the extracellular signal-regulated kinase (ERK) pathway.
 Associates with the MHC-II complex.
 Homodimer; 'Lys-63'-linked ubiquitination at Lys-150 is required for homodimerization.
 Interacts with DDX58/RIG-I, MAVS/VISA and SSR2.
 Interacts with RNF5 and TRIM56.
 Interacts with TBK1; when homodimer, leading to subsequent production of IFN-beta.
 Ubiquitously expressed.
 Belongs to the TMEM173 family.
 Note: This description may include information from UniProtKB.

-Cellular Component: mitochondrial outer membrane; endoplasmic reticulum membrane; perinuclear region of cytoplasm; integral to membrane; plasma membrane
+Cellular Component: Golgi apparatus; mitochondrial outer membrane; endoplasmic reticulum membrane; cytoplasmic vesicle membrane; perinuclear region of cytoplasm; integral to membrane; plasma membrane; peroxisome

-Molecular Function: protein binding; protein homodimerization activity; ubiquitin protein ligase binding; transcription factor binding; protein kinase binding
+Molecular Function: identical protein binding; protein binding; protein homodimerization activity; ubiquitin protein ligase binding; transcription factor binding; protein kinase binding

-Biological Process: positive regulation of protein import into nucleus, translocation; positive regulation of protein binding; apoptosis; positive regulation of transcription factor import into nucleus; innate immune response; positive regulation of transcription from RNA polymerase II promoter; positive regulation of defense response to virus by host; activation of innate immune response; defense response to virus; interferon-beta production
+Biological Process: regulation of interferon type I production; positive regulation of protein import into nucleus, translocation; positive regulation of protein binding; apoptosis; positive regulation of transcription factor import into nucleus; positive regulation of interferon type I production; innate immune response; positive regulation of transcription from RNA polymerase II promoter; positive regulation of defense response to virus by host; activation of innate immune response; defense response to virus; interferon-beta production